People experience bowel problems all the time. Most of the time these episodes pass, and you can get back to your regular life with no problem.

 You cannot prevent IBD, nor can you cure it.
 No one knows exactly why someone gets it, although it tends to run in families.
 All this makes IBD challenging to diagnose and treat.
 And yet you don’t necessarily have to suffer with IBD for the rest of your life.
 The goal is to manage symptoms, reduce their severity, and, if possible, keep the disease in remission for long periods.
 When you are in clinical remission, symptoms go away.
 Treatment can help control or end inflammation, leading to remission.

-As this report explains, there are many ways to manage IBD, primarily through medication and surgery.
-These treatments work together to soothe your symptoms, reduce flare-ups, and help you better cope with your condition.
+As this report explains, many medications are available to successfully treat IBD.
+These therapies work to calm inflammation, reduce and even alleviate symptoms, decrease flare-ups, and help you better cope with your condition.
 This report also provides insight into the possible causes and complications of IBD, how you are diagnosed, and the steps you can take for better care so you can live your best life.

 Prepared by the editors of Harvard Health Publishing in conjunction with Adam Cheifetz, MD, Professor of Medicine,Harvard Medical School and Director, Center for Inflammatory Bowel Disease, Beth Israel Deaconess Medical Center.
 (2019)